paholland/Python-API/README.md

 Google Maps (created a heatmap, the second map contains pins for all the cities in the dataFrame, pins are clickable to display city, country, and hotel name placed on top of the heatmap)

-Juoyter Notebook, Pandas, OpenWeatherMap API, Python
+### Jupyter Notebook, Pandas, OpenWeatherMap API, Python, JSON, Matplotlib, HTML, CSS, and Bootstrap